 TOEFL scores are often used by universities and colleges as an admission requirement for students who have received their education in a non-English speaking country.

 The exam consists of 4 sections and takes approximately 3 hours in total to complete.
 You can score between 0 - 120 on the TOEFL and the exam does not give a pass or fail grade as higher education institutions set their own TOEFL requirements.
 However, the scores students receive are valid for a period of two years after the test date.

-From 1st August 2019 the TOEFL exam will become shorter in length by 30 minutes (3 hours long, instead of 3.5 hours).
-There will also be a new scoring system in place ('My Best Scores') combining your best section scores from tests taken within 2 years!
-Find out more on the TOEFL ETS Better Test Experience website!
+Since 1st August 2019 the TOEFL exam became shorter in length by 30 minutes (3 hours long, instead of 3.5 hours).
+There is also a new scoring system in place ('My Best Scores') combining your best section scores from tests taken within 2 years!
+Find out more on the TOEFL ETS Better Test Experience website.

 |Reading||This section of the TOEFL exam includes two main question types: Multiple Choice and Drag-and-Drop.
 You read three or four passages from academic texts and answer questions.||3-4 passages, 10 questions each||54-72 minutes||From 0 to 30 (Raw scores converted to scaled scores)|

 |Listening Section||This section contains similar types of questions as the reading section (Multiple Choice and Drag-and-Drop).
 You listen to lectures, classroom discussions and conversations and answer questions.||3-4 questions, 6 questions